MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_1_gradient_creation.rst

     :scale: 70%
     :align: center

-and lets construct our gradients.
+and let's construct our gradients.

 .. code-block:: matlab